ModelEarth/community/challenge/README.md

 <h3>$10,000 in Challenge Awards</h3>

 Multiple awards are being funded by the US EPA.
-You are welcome to participate from any location in the world!
+You are welcome to participate from any location in the world.

 <b>August and September - Team Formation, Selecting Topics, Collaboration Begins</b>